marcm200/julia-tsa-core/README.md

 Ever so often temporary raw data is written to the hard drive, so the computation can be stopped by simply closing the command prompt window.

-Memory overhead to speeden up the computation include maintaining a rectangle that circumferences all gray pixels, so not the complete image must be searched for gray.
-Every row has a specific min and max x coordinate value where the gray for that row resides.
+Memory overhead to speeden up the computation includes that every row has a specific min and max x coordinate value where the gray for that row resides.
 Those values will be adjusted if pixels are judged as interior or exterior.
 At the beginning a static reverse cell graph in a low resolution (usually 64x64 to 256x256 pixels were put together in a tile) and the preimages of every tile are